More Options

 Math Olympiads

-Students who enjoy solving complex mathematical problems have the opportunity to try out for this club.
-Students will participate in weekly math school meetings as well as the opportunity to compete in five challenging Math Olympiads contests.
+Students who enjoy solving complex mathematical problems have the opportunity to try out for this club and compete against other members from different communities, states, and countries.
+Students will participate in weekly math school meetings as well as the opportunity to compete in five challenging Math Olympiads paper contests.
+Our 2023-2024 team consists of twenty-five 5th and 6th grade students within Division E.

-Students with a strong inclination toward mathematics, science, and engineering have the opportunity to try out for this club.
-Students work to solve a common problem that is issued annually by the FIRST Lego League.
+Students with a strong inclination toward mathematics, science, and engineering have the opportunity to try out for this group.
+Students work to solve common engineering problems, using teamwork, learning mechanics, and computer programming.

 Select Chorus